What to Know About the Substance Abuse Counseling Certification and Licensure Process

 • Experience – Supervised fieldwork delivering hands-on counseling services while being mentored by experienced counselors.
 In many cases, certifications reduce the supervised work experience required in proportion to your level of education.
 For instance, a master’s graduate applying for ADC certification typically needs only 2,000 hours of experience, compared to the 6,000 required for someone with only a high school diploma.

-• Testing – A formal examination of knowledge and skill appropriate to the credential level has to be taken and passed.
+• Testing – A formal examination of knowledge and skills appropriate to the credential level must be taken and passed.
 In some states, you may have to take an additional exam covering local legal and ethical requirements.

 A commitment to ethics standards is also usually required.
 You’ll also have to pass a criminal background check, as do most behavioral health professionals.